Province of Guadalajara

+The Province of Guadalajara (Provincia de Guadalajara, /ˌɡwɑːdələˈhɑːrə/ GWAH-də-lə-HAR-ə, [ɡwaðalaˈxaɾa]) is a province of the autonomous community of Castilla–La Mancha in Spain.
+It has a population of 280,225 in an area of 12168.41 km2 across its 288 municipalities.

 History

 Prehistory

 The province has been inhabited since the Paleolithic as evidenced by stone tools found on the banks of the Henares and Linares rivers.
 There are also numerous prehistoric cave paintings in the Cueva de los Casares in Riba de Saelices while Megalithic tombs from the 4th millennium B.C. have been found at various sites in the province including Alcolea del Pinar.
 There are remains of several Bronze Age settlements along the river banks in the area, notably that in Loma del Lomo in Cogolludo as well as a late Bronze Age settlement in Mojares.

 Celtiberians and Romans

 The Celtiberians occupied the territory during the late Iron Age between the 6th and 3rd centuries B.C. in Sigüenza, Atienza, and Termancia in the north and further south around Molina.
 In addition to raising livestock and breeding horses, they created many fortified towns and villages as well as castles.
 Between 143 and 133 B.C., the Romans initiated their battles to conquer Spain which continued until 94 B.C.
 They brought agriculture, mining, and commerce to the region, facilitating communications with roads and bridges.
 The important Roman city was Segontia (Sigüenza), although they built a town wall around Luzaga and public buildings.